foursides/foursides.github.io/_posts/2013-09-20-my-favourite-apps-for-ios-7.md

-# My Favourite Apps for iOS 7
+---
-- James McCullough
+layout: post
-- four_sides
+title: My Favourite Apps for iOS 7
-- iOS
+category: articles
-- 2013/09/20
+tags: [ios, apple, iphone, ipad]
-- published
+---
 Everyone with an iPhone knows that iOS 7 was released on Wednesday to the general public.
 Joining the release of the operating system came a slew of apps designed for iOS 7 only or apps being re-designed for it.
 I thought I would share some of my favourites so far.
 Some I have been using for a long time before hand, some are new.
 These are mainly for iPhone right now.
 Perhaps next week I will follow up with some of my favourite apps for iPad.

 ### Begin